 3. Make the most important information accessible.

-Have you ever heard of the three-click rule?
-It’s the idea that every website navigation structure should enable someone to land on any page on a website and find what they need within three clicks.
+Are you familiar with the three-click rule?
+Essentially, this concept speaks to the idea that every website navigation structure should enable someone to land on any page on a website and find what they need within three clicks.

-While this idea has become deeply entrenched in the world of web design, it’s been largely discredited.
-In fact, one study found that users weren’t any more likely to quit a task after three clicks than after 12 clicks.
+And though this concept is deeply entrenched in the world of web design, it's been largely discredited.
+One study found that users weren't any more likely to quit a task after three clicks than after 12 clicks.
 The chart below shows that some users kept trying to find their desired content after as many as 25 clicks.

-However, the basis of the rule is good.
-You do want to limit the amount of effort required for visitors to access key information or accomplish a task on your site.
+Though the rule might not be exact, the basis teaches us an important principle.
+You do want to limit the effort required for visitors to access key information or accomplish a task on your site.
 Counting clicks is just too superficial a metric.
-Instead, you should focus on creating clear pathways, reducing page load time, and removing other friction points in the user journey.
+So, instead, we encourage you to invest time in mapping your website, establishing clear pathways, reducing page load time, and removing other friction points in the user journey.

 4. Add breadcrumbs.

-It doesn’t take up much real estate either.
+Similarly, with breadcrumb navigation, visitors can visualize where they are in the website's structure.
+Then, they can retrace their steps to other pages with a simple click.
+And the best part of this is that it won't take up much real estate on your site.
 This secondary navigation bar is typically made up of text links separated by the "greater than" symbol (>) and placed below the header.

-In the example from Best Buy below, you could be browsing PC laptops and realize you want a tablet.
-Instead of starting over with a new query in the search box, you could simply click the “Computers & Tablets” link in the breadcrumb menu.
+Take the example from Best Buy below, for instance.
+If you are browsing PC laptops and realize you want a tablet, you can use the breadcrumbs to get back to the page you need.
+Instead of starting over with a new query in the search box, you could click the "Computers & Tablets" link in the breadcrumb menu.
+Once again, the purpose here is to reduce friction and improve user experience.

 Designing Your Website Navigation